Getting To Know Redeemer

-Churches can be about a lot of things.
-Thankfully, Jesus made it very clear that He wants us to be about: making disciples (followers) of Him.
+If churches aren't careful, they can be about a lot of things.
+Thankfully, Jesus made it very clear for us that He wants us to be about: making disciples (followers) of Him.
 With that in mind, we’ve tried to summarize Matthew 28:19-20 with this short, memorable mission statement:

 REDEEMER BIBLE CHURCH EXISTS TO HELP PEOPLE KNOW, LOVE & SERVE JESUS CHRIST

-In May of 2015, God started to turn our dying church around with this statement.
+In May of 2015, God started to turn a dying church around with this statement.
 It helps us make sure that our mission always remains the Great Commission:

 Know = “baptizing” Love = “teaching them to observe” Serve = “go”